pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

 ### Steps

-1. On the TiDB Cloud console, choose a target project for VPC peering, and then click the **Project Settings** tab.
+1. On the TiDB Cloud console, choose a target project for VPC peering, and then click the **Network Access** tab.

+2. Click the **VPC Peering** tab.

     The **VPC Peering** configuration is displayed by default.

-2. Click **Add**, choose the Google Cloud icon, and then fill in the required information of your existing GCP VPC:
+3. Click **Add**, choose the Google Cloud icon, and then fill in the required information of your existing GCP VPC:

     - Region
     - Application GCP project ID
     - VPC Network Name
     - VPC CIDR

-3. Click **Initialize**.
+4. Click **Initialize**.
 The **Approve VPC Peerings** dialog is displayed.

-4. Check the connection information of your TiDB VPC peerings.
+5. Check the connection information of your TiDB VPC peerings.

     ![VPC-Peering](/media/tidb-cloud/VPC-Peering3.png)

-5. Execute the following command to finish the setup of VPC peerings:
+6. Execute the following command to finish the setup of VPC peerings:

     {{< copyable "shell-regular" >}}